Articulat3D: Reconstructing Articulated Digital Twins From Monocular Videos with Geometric and Motion Constraints: Conclusion

 \section{Conclusion}

-In this paper, we present \textbf{\our}, a novel framework for reconstructing physically plausible, interactable digital twins of articulated objects from a single casually captured monocular video, even when motion starts immediately.
-By introducing a motion-prior-driven initialization combined with a rigorous geometric constraint refinement, we successfully regularize the ill-posed monocular reconstruction problem into a structured optimization of kinematic primitives.
-Extensive evaluations on both synthetic benchmarks and challenging real-world captures demonstrate that \our significantly outperforms existing methods in both geometric fidelity and motion accuracy.
-By bypassing the need for static scans or controlled environments, \our provides a scalable and robust solution for modeling the articulated world, paving the way for advanced applications in robotic manipulation.
+We present \textbf{\our}, a framework for reconstructing physically plausible, interactable digital twins of articulated objects from a single casually captured monocular video, even when motion begins immediately.
+A motion-prior-driven initialization combined with rigorous geometric constraint refinement successfully regularizes the ill-posed monocular reconstruction problem into a structured optimization of kinematic primitives.
+Without requiring static scans or controlled environments, \our offers a scalable, robust solution for modeling the articulated world and enabling advanced robotic manipulation applications.

 \textbf{Limitation and future work. } \our’s performance may degrade on texture-less surfaces where sparse 3D tracks become unreliable.
 Moreover, our current implementation assumes independent joints rather than hierarchical kinematic structures, which limits the modeling of nested assemblies.
 Future work will address these issues by integrating multi-view geometric priors and exploring the estimation of dynamic physical parameters (\eg, mass and friction).